bcmikulas/java-chapter-4/README.md

 This homework for chapter 4 moves milestones created for previous chapters into classes as described below.

 ___
-## Folder Structure

-The workspace contains two folders by default, where:

-- `src`: the folder to maintain sources
-- `lib`: the folder to maintain dependencies

-___
 ## Instructions

-Make a fork of this repository: [here](https://github.com/mlhaus/java-chapter-4).
+Make a fork of this repository: "hhtps://github.com/mlhaus/java-chapter-4" [here](https://github.com/mlhaus/java-chapter-4).

 Clone a copy to your computer.